-Some documents have straightforward editing requirements, while others need a multifaceted approach that may require more than one round of editing; therefore, I avoid one-size-fits-all timelines.
-Instead, I will discuss the length and depth of your project with you, review your document or sample, and then offer a customized timeline based on your needs.
-Please contact me today to talk about your project!
+Some documents have straightforward requirements, while others need a multifaceted approach that may require more than one round of editing or writing; therefore, I avoid one-size-fits-all timelines.
+Instead, I will discuss the length and depth of your project with you, review your document or sample (if applicable), and then offer a customized timeline based on your needs.

 I typically calculate a per-word rate based on the complexity of the project.
-Per-hour and flat-rate editing arrangements are available in certain circumstances.
+Per-hour and flat-rate arrangements are available in certain circumstances.
 After we chat about your individual requirements, I will gladly provide a written quote.
 So, let’s open the discussion!
-Contact me.

-I love to read fiction (Lonesome Dove by Larry McMurtry is my all-time favorite novel); however, my professional focus is on business writing, technical documentation, nonfiction, and academic research.
-If you are a fiction writer, I strongly suggest using the Editorial Freelancers Association’s Member Directory to find a professional specializing in your genre.
+I love to read fiction (Lonesome Dove by Larry McMurtry is my all-time favorite novel); however, my professional focus is on business content, technical documentation, nonfiction, and academic research.
+If you are a fiction writer looking for an editor, I strongly suggest using the Editorial Freelancers Association’s Member Directory to find a professional specializing in your genre.